 Carol Anne Jones

-Over twenty five years ago, Carol Anne Jones and Mary Wallington decided to create a thoroughly Catholic Summer Program called The Week of Graces for the children at St. Catherine of Siena Parish in Great Falls, VA, with the encouragement of Pastor Father Jerome Fasano.
+Over twenty-seven years ago, Carol Anne Jones and Mary Wallington decided to create a thoroughly Catholic Summer Program called The Week of Graces for the children at St. Catherine of Siena Parish in Great Falls, VA, with the encouragement of Pastor Father Jerome Fasano.
 For three summers they created fun crafts, skits, activities, songs, and events that not only gave the children a wonderful week together but did much more--it opened a door to the graces God wants to shower on children by teaching them to love the Faith.
 Mary went on to other apostolates, but Carol continued to write, teach, and administer The Week of Graces, preparing new programs every summer, writing over 15 different programs over the years for St. Catherine, St. Theresa, and St. Louis Parishes.
 Four of these programs are available for sale today.

 A great contribution to these efforts has been made by two artists, Catherine Pacheco and Kathleen Lowell, who have provided both The Week of Graces and Heroes of Grace with original coloring pages that offer children much delight as they experience the stories and virtues with several senses--sight, touch, and sound--it is recommended that, especially with young students, the stories be read as the children color the pictures.
 Cathy and Kathy's pictures capture the meaning of each story with simple charm while maintaining the dignity of the subject matter.
 Cathy and Kathy are members of our Rosary Group, founded over twenty years ago by Inta Funk, which meets weekly to pray for our children and each other's intentions.